Translate Website | Traducir Sitio Web

 The Electronic Recording Delivery Act of 2004 requires the Attorney General to develop regulations, certify and provide oversight for any electronic recording delivery system being developed and established by a county.
 Also, the Attorney General is required to evaluate electronic recording delivery systems and report to both house of the legislature on or before June 30, 2009.

 The Attorney General monitors the security of electronic recording delivery systems (ERDS) statewide, in close cooperation with county recorders and public prosecutors.
-In the event of an emergency involving multiple fraudulent transactions linked to one county’s use of an electronic recording delivery system, the Attorney General may order the suspension of the ERDS to protect the security of the system.
+In the event of an emergency involving multiple fraudulent transactions linked to one county’s use of an ERDS, the Attorney General may order the suspension of the ERDS to protect the security of the system.

 The Attorney General has established the ERDS Program within the Department of Justice which is responsible for implementing the requirements of the law.

 An ERDS is “a system to deliver for recording, and to return as applicable, to the party requesting recording, specified digitized or digital electronic records”.
 Each ERDS shall focus on protecting the confidentiality and integrity of digital and digitized electronic records during the process of delivery using an ERDS.
-(Refer to Question #4 for the specified document types which may be delivered via an ERDS.)
+(Refer to Question #4 for the specified ERDS electronic structure.)

-An agent is a representative and his/her employees who are authorized to submit documents on behalf of an Authorized Submitter who has entered into a contract with a County Recorder to deliver, and return Type 1 and 2 instruments (excludes Type 2 instruments only) in a secure access role and/or Type 2 instruments via an ERDS.
-An Agent may not be a DOJ approved Computer Security Auditor, County Recorder Designee, ERDS Account Administrator, ERDS System Administrator, or Vendor of ERDS.
+“Agent” means a representative and his/her employees who are authorized to submit documents on behalf of an Authorized Submitter who is eligible to enter into a contract with a County Recorder, and, be assigned a role by the County Recorder, to deliver, and, when applicable, return the submitted ERDS payloads via an ERDS.
+An Agent may not be a Computer Security Auditor, County Recorder Designee, ERDS Account Administrator, ERDS System Administrator, or Certified Vendor of ERDS Software.

 An individual requesting approval as a DOJ approved computer security auditor may apply with the Department of Justice, Electronic Recording Delivery System (ERDS) Program by obtaining the DOJ Security Auditor Approval package by directly contact the ERDS Program or downloading from the ERDS web page.